 [DISCLAIMER: THIS POST MAY CONTAIN AFFILIATE LINKS, INCLUDING AMAZON ASSOCIATE LINKS WHERE I EARN FROM QUALIFYING PURCHASES.
 THERE IS NO COST TO YOU & THE COMMISSION HELPS SUPPORT THIS SITE]

-Confused about the difference between 2T vs. 24 month sizes for your baby?
+Confused about the difference between 24 month vs. 2T size for your baby?
 You’re not alone.

 Until I had a baby, I had no idea how confusing baby and toddler clothing sizes would be.
-I started writing guides to these weird overlapping sizes when I personally encountered this problem trying to shop for my own kid.
+I’m a researcher and started writing in-depth guides to these weird overlapping sizes after personally encountering this problem when shopping for my toddler.

 You’ll find more stretchy bottoms, elastic waistbands, and footed pajamas in baby clothes.
 24-month is also the last size for onesies and neck holes that allow you take off tops up or down the body.

 2T is the first toddler size available at most retailers and is designed to fit the average two-year old.
 2T clothing fit toddlers who weigh between about 29-31 lbs and are 35-36.5″ tall, give or take a little depending on store sizing variations.

 Toddler sized clothes are generally designed for children who have started walking, and sometimes for babies who are out of diapers.
 Toddler clothes become longer and leaner as babies thin out into little kids.
 You’re more likely to find footless pajamas and clothes that look more like kids clothes in toddler sizes.

 How big is 2T?